UMEP-dev/UMEP-Docs/docs/source/processor/Wind model URock.rst

 * Introduction
     The **URock** plugin can be used to calculate spatial variations of wind speed and wind direction in 3 dimensions using 2.5D building and vegetation data.
 The methodology originates from Röckle (1990) and has been previously implemented in proprietary softwares such as QUIC-URB (Brown et al., 2013) or SkyHelios (Fröhlich and Matzarakis, 2018).
 The URock model, based on the `H2GIS database <https://github.com/orbisgis/h2gis#readme>`__ and Python libraries is further described in `Bernard et al., 2023 <https://doi.org/10.5194/gmd-16-5703-2023/>`__.
 The current version of the model is 2023a.

+    This tools requires Java.
+If Java is not installed on your system, visit for example www.java.com and install the latest version.
+Make sure to install correct version based on your system architecture (32- or 64-bit).
+You can also download and install an open source packaged version of openjdk from `https://adoptium.net/ <https://adoptium.net/>`__ or vist `https://openjdk.org/ <https://openjdk.org/>`__ to install manually.

 * Related Preprocessors
    `MetPreprocessor`, `ERA5`, `URockPrepare`